 For extended_precision_processing_flag is equal to 1, the appropriate transform range value has not been studied in VVC design.

 This contribution proposes to use BitDepth + 5 and bdShift to 10 in the range of 10 to 16 bit case.

+Method 1: